metablaster/WindowsFirewallRuleset/README.md

 add new ones or screw them up.

-What ever your setup is, you will surely need to perform additional work such as adding more rules in GPO to allow programs for which rules do not exist, or to reconfigure existing rules.
+What ever your setup is, you will surely need to perform additional work such as adding more rules in GPO to allow programs for which rules don't exist, or to reconfigure existing rules.

 ## Checking for updates